nReality/PasswordManagerKata/README.md

   e.
 Add the change (easy change)

   You product owner hands you the following prioritised backlog:
-  1. We need stricter password criteria: mix of upper, lowercase and numbers; and common ones not allowed ("123456","password","qwerty")
+  1. We need stricter password criteria: mix of upper and lowercaseand common ones not allowed ("password","qwerty")
   2. We need stronger hashing algo for new users
   3. Allow multi language support
   4. Forgot password: Can we add ability to get a hint